The Best Motorola Two-Way Radios And Walkie Talkies

 Although all of the Motorola Two-Way Radios I looked at provide great quality for your money, the MU350R just outshined the rest of the field.
 With Bluetooth compatibility, a range of up to 35 miles and some of the best battery life I’ve seen in a two-way radio, the MU350R ran away with the top award.

 This radio also has some other great features, like a NOAA weather channel, extended life batteries and several innovations designed to help in an emergency, this is definitely the two-way radio you want to take on your next outdoor adventure.
 Whether you are camping, hiking, boating or even just out in the yard, you will want this radio clipped to your belt or in your backpack.

 Coming in at a close second, but still far enough away to be our second choice, is the Talkabout T465.
 This radio has some of the same features as our top choice, such as range and emergency features, but it does fall short in a few areas.
-It is about $20 cheaper though, which isn’t a whole lot of money.
-So, if you can manage to find an extra $20, I still recommend going with our top choice.
+It is few dollars cheaper though, which isn’t a whole lot of money.
+So, if you can manage to find an extra few dollars, I still recommend going with our top choice.

 For some of you though, budget might be one of your top criteria, and with good reason.
 No one wants to spend more of their hard-earned money than they have to, right?
 If you want the peace of mind of having a two-way radio in case of emergency, or just to be able to communicate, but don’t want to spend the money for one of our top two choices, take a look at the Talkabout T480.
 It comes in at just under $60 from digitalnerds and other online sites and will still give you plenty of communication options during your next outdoor trek.